 Regional Development Agencies

-To spur infrastructure and socio-economic development in the SCORE region, the Sarawak Government has set up three regional development agencies – the Upper Rajang Development Agency (URDA), the Highland Development Agency (HDA), and the Northern Region Development Agency (NRDA), with each helmed by a Deputy Chief Minister.
+To spur infrastructure and socio-economic development in the SCORE region, the Sarawak Government has set up three regional development agencies – the Upper Rajang Development Agency (URDA), the Highland Development Agency (HDA), and the Northern Region Development Agency (NRDA), with each helmed by a Deputy Premier of Sarawak.
 These regional development agencies implement projects to uplift remote rural areas that are still in need of road connectivity, water and electricity supply.
 These projects aim to open up land for development and investment.

 Upper Rajang Development Agency (URDA) was established on 12 July 2017 to spur development in areas encompassing Kapit, Kanowit, Song, Belaga and Bukit Mabong which covers 41,186km².